Recruit @ UCSB

 What Constitutes an Internship?

-As such, an internship is a short-term, hands-on, supervised work experience with a professional organization that is designed to increase a student's knowledge of a professional career field.
+As such, an internship is a short-term, hands-on, supervised work experience with a professional organization designed to increase a student's knowledge of a professional career field.
 More than a part-time job or volunteer experience, an internship includes intentional learning objectives related to increasing student knowledge, training to develop additional skills, and quality supervision to guide and mentor the intern.

 Developing an Internship Program